 You can enter

-The Race Office is located upstairs in Debenhams, Patricks St, Cork and is open from Saturday, Sept 16th to Thursday, Sept 21st excluding Sept 17th.
+The Race Office is located upstairs in Cork City Centre and will open in September.

-Race numbers were not posted out for entries received after 18th September.
-You must collect your number from the registration desk on Victoria Rood on race day, or from the Skechers store in Wilton Shopping Centre on Saturday (Sept 23rd) from 11am-4pm.please bring your confirmation email with you to collect your number.
+Race numbers were not posted out for entries received after September 10th.
+You must collect your number from the registration desk on Victoria Rood on race day, please bring your confirmation email with you to collect your number.

 Please contact the race office on 086 8889909 and they will be able to help you.